Herat (1793–1863): Military reforms

 However, not everyone responded positively to these changes.
-Under Sa'id Mohammad Khan there was an incident where the troops refused to wear their new Austrian uniforms shipped in from Tehran and didn't want to shave their beards.
+In one incident under Sa'id Mohammad Khan, the troops refused to wear their new Austrian uniforms shipped in from Tehran and did not want to shave their beards.
 In response to this, Sa'id Mohammad Khan took one of the uniforms, shaved his beard, and put it on in front of the soldiers.
 There were also defectors in the Iranian military who went to find service in Herat.
 In 1854, Husayn Khan, who was a Na'ib in the Iranian artillery corps, defected to Sa'id Mohammad Khan.
 He was then put in charge of Herat's artillery.
-He would serve Sa'id Mohammad Khan well and was present during the 1856 siege of Herat.
+He would serve Sa'id Mohammad Khan well, and was present during the 1856 siege of Herat.
 Sultan Ahmad Khan also adopted military reforms, and his son Shahnavaz Khan would dress his infantry in British-style uniforms and train them in European infantry tactics.

 Subdivisions

 There is a general consensus on the number of provinces Herat had.
 The principality was centered around the Herat oasis and had outlying provinces dependent on it.
 There were reportedly 446 villages in the 8 districts (buluk) that made up the Herat province.
-According to Christine Noelle-Karimi the these districts were the following:
+According to Christine Noelle-Karimi these districts were the following: